How Do You Know If It's Too Late for a Root Canal?

 - Dentures — removable replacements that can restore the appearance and function of one or more missing teeth.

+Each option has its own advantages, considerations, and suitability criteria.
+Your dentist can explain which approaches may be appropriate based on your individual circumstances.
 If you're interested in learning more about replacement options, our page on dental implants provides further information.

 When Professional Dental Assessment May Be Needed